zachhannum/the-word-of-iron/manuscript/chapter_8.md

 For a moment, standing in her armor, blue cloak of Valla, now tarnished with mud from the road, trailing behind her, Len looked as if she would take on the legions of Antuza by herself.
 Then she deflated with a sigh.
 "I suppose it can wait, though.
 After everything, a hot meal and a warm bed sounds better than revenge right now."

----
+—

 The streets of Senna were more narrow than the wide two-lane roads of Valla.
-Buildings along either side of the main thoroughfare clustered tightly together---some sharing walls, others leaving even narrower, dark alleyways.
+Buildings along either side of the main thoroughfare clustered tightly together—some sharing walls, others leaving even narrower, dark alleyways.

 It was nearly sundown, and the occasional two-story building cast long shadows across the street, leaving strips of golden sunlight between them.
 It would be dark soon, so Marcus led them deeper into the city in search of an inn for the night.
 What little change they had left between them would not afford them much.